HEGSRR/UCGIS-Workshop/Technical-Guide/Technical-Guide.md

 **2. Copy the three repositories to your personal GitHub account:**
 - Go to the [HEGSRR-Template](https://github.com/HEGSRR/HEGSRR-Template) and click `Use this template`.
-- You may change the `Repository name`, with the prefix of RPr for reproduction analysis and RE for replication analysis.
+- You may change the `Repository name`, with the prefix of `RPr` for reproduction analysis, `RPl` for replication analysis, or `Or` for original research.
 - Add a description to the repository if you like and set the repository to public.
 - Go to the [RPr-Chakraborty-2021](https://github.com/HEGSRR/RPr-Chakraborty-2021) repository and find the `Fork` option on the top right corner.
 You may leave the repository name as it is.
 - Go to the [UCGIS-Workshop](https://github.com/HEGSRR/UCGIS-Workshop) and 'fork' this repository as well.